tpd1001/vtaccounts/README.md

 basic pay increase because tax code changes need notice from HMRC for why code was changed please confirm if you want us to apply the new code

+## New Employee

+*ANY* new employee

+* all employers need to complete a P46
+* questions are among:
+  * is this the sole employment
+  * if not, is this the main employment
+    * if so, we use the full allowance e.g. 1257L
+    * if not, we don't deduct any allowance (code? or `BR`?)